matthid/Yaaf.GameMediaManager/Readme.md

 You can tag matches, players and files.
 You can also add some info to your enemies or mates, for example set their skill level, flag as cheater or save a description how they played in this game.

-All this data can be searched and exported (not implemented jet).
+All this data can be searched (not fully implemented) and exported (media files).

 WirePlugin goes even one step further and allows the same file/player/media management for any gaming you do besides ESL-Matches.